 Gravel/adventure bikes come with many different gear setups so you're bound to find something that's to your liking.

-Several of us think that there's no place for a 50/34 compact chainset on a gravel bike, and while there are a few hold-outs, most manufacturers now seem to agree.
+Many of us realised early on that your typical 50/34 compact chainset was silly on a gravel bike, and almost all manufacturers now seem to agree.
 Chainsets with 48/32 and 46/30 rings are common, dropping the overall ratios to give more gears for climbing on steep, loose surfaces.
 Cube's NuRoad Race FE is a good example, combining a 46/30 Shimano GRX chainset with an 11-34 cassette.